flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \section methods_var Variational Methods

+\todo Add some stuff about how to use this.

 Coming at some point in the future: 4DEnVar (Please contact us if you want us to develop this sooner rather than later)